House Call Conversations: Avoiding Hospital Readmissions

 - Communicates with PCP and specialists involved in the care

-Bridge for Patient Care from the Hospital to Home
+Customized Care from Hospital to Home

 Patient condition after an acute hospitalization often changes quickly from day-to-day.
 Having a Landmark provider in the home immediately following discharge – with regular follow-up visits over the subsequent weeks/months as the patient returns to baseline – allows us to thoughtfully adjust medications and provide care in concert with the patient’s evolving condition.
 All home visit notes are shared with the PCP.